jrwellshpc/slurm_power_saving/README.md

 The files in this repository will give you examples of what is need to get SLURM's Power Saving feature working.

-The number one piece of advice that I received was wait.
+The number one piece of advice that I received was to increase the timeouts to 10 minutes and wait.
 Everything in here is on a timer and you need to wait 10 minutes or whatever for those timers to timeout.
 Wait.
 You will not get this done in a day.
 Wait.

 Also, I owe a huge thank you to Brian Haymore at the University of Utah for his help in getting all of this working.